revodavid/OpenAI-Lab-UCB/docs/07-Setup.md

 ## If you're using OpenAI

-Other than having a valid account and available credit, no further setup is needed.
+Other than having a valid [account](https://platform.openai.com) and available credit, no further setup is needed.

 During the lab, we will mostly use the [OpenAI Playground](https://platform.openai.com/playground), using both the "Complete" and "Chat" modes.

 ## If you're using Azure OpenAI Service

 To use Azure OpenAI Playgound during the lab, follow the instructions below to set up resources for models that use the Completions and Chat interfaces.

+Unlike with OpenAI, with Azure OpenAI Service you will create private instances of the OpenAI models that will run within your selected Azure tenant under your susbcription.
+You will manage the instances as Azure resources along with your other Azure resources.

 ### Create an Azure OpenAI Service resource in Azure Portal